 You can use plain letter envelopes to do this, or you can get custom envelopes designed for cash stuffing.
 You can find these on Etsy and on Amazon.

 4. Don’t spend more than what is in each envelope

 Here’s the hardest part.
 You must stick to your budget.
 The cash is there to limit your spending or to make you think before you spend since every dollar you spend today is an opportunity cost for other options.

 What are the categories for the cash envelope system?

-Restaurant spending includes money spent on carry-out, drive-thrus, and dining inside restaurants.
+Restaurant spending includes money spent on fast food, drive-thrus, and dining inside restaurants.
 It can also include bar hopping or going out for a drink after work.

-Your grocery budget should cover the food you buy to prepare at home.
+Your grocery envelope should include the amount of cash that you need to cover the food you buy to prepare at home.
 This can include money spent at grocery stores, local convenience stores, or warehouse stores like Sam’s or Costco.